AegixLinux/aegixlinux/README.md

 ## Target Hardware

-Aegix Linux is tested and working on a range of ThinkPads including all the best ones 🤔
+Installation should be a smooth process on any machine you can set to LEGACY BIOS.
+We are assuming normative x86 CPU architecture.
+Aegix Linux is tested and working on a range of ThinkPads including all the best ones:

 - X220
 - T420, T420s
 - T430
 - P50, P50s

-It's also been tested on an HP Z800 office server.
+It's also been successfully tested on a HP Z800 office server.

 Testing on other hardware platforms is welcomed.
 Please share your results.